 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Contested Sequel: Portable Ops bears the distinction for being the only mainline MGS game not directed by Kojima himself and has a peculiar position in the series' canon as a result.
-Initially advertised as the "missing link" between the events of Snake Eater and the original Metal Gear, it essentially tied up all the loose ends between those two games (showing how Big Boss first formed FOX-HOUND, met Roy Campbell and Frank Jaeger, and obtained the funds for Outer Heaven) and even foreshadowed the events of Guns of the Patriots.
-But despite the generally positive reception it received during its release, Kojima was unsatisfied with MPO and went on to direct the next PSP game in the series, Peace Walker, which he wrote as a direct continuation of Snake Eater, ignoring everything that happened in MPO aside from a single reference in which Kazuhira tells Snake that they can finally "leave all the crap in San Hieronymo behind."
+Contested Sequel: Metal Gear Solid: Portable Ops bears the distinction for being the only mainline Metal Gear Solid game not directed by Hideo Kojima himself and has a peculiar position in the series' canon as a result.
+Initially advertised as the "missing link" between the events of Metal Gear Solid 3 and the original Metal Gear, it essentially tied up all the loose ends between those two games (showing how Big Boss first formed FOXHOUND, met Roy Campbell and Frank Jaeger, and obtained the funds for Outer Heaven) and even foreshadowed the events of Metal Gear Solid 4.
+But despite the generally positive reception it received during its release, Kojima was unsatisfied with Portable Ops and went on to direct the next PlayStation Portable game in the series, Peace Walker, which he wrote as a direct continuation of Metal Gear Solid 3, ignoring everything that happened in Portable Ops aside from a single reference in which Kazuhira Miller tells Snake that they can finally "leave all the crap in San Hieronymo behind."

 Fridge Brilliance: Sokolov's survival was explained in the Metal Gear Solid 4 Database by claiming that he took a False Death Pill during his interrogation by Colonel Volgin, which was given to him by The Boss.

-In the manual for Metal Gear 2 Solid Snake, Campbell's bio mentioned that he was, during this time, the only officer to remember the FOXHOUND of the Big Boss days, which made absolutely no sense when the FOXHOUND biography explained that it was formed in the early nineties, which meant that FOXHOUND was around for, at the absolute earliest, nine years.
+In the manual for Metal Gear 2, Campbell's bio mentioned that he was, during this time, the only officer to remember the FOXHOUND of the Big Boss days, which made absolutely no sense when the information about FOXHOUND explained that it was formed in the early '90s, which meant that FOXHOUND was around for, at the absolute earliest, nine years.
 This game explains what exactly the bio meant by that.

 Jerkass Woobie: Cunningham is pretty much a big jerk and somewhat two-faced towards FOX and the CIA, but considering what he had to put up with (being forced into a desk job after his leg was amputated, not to mention learning that the CIA basically left The Boss to die, which in his views was an insult to the memory of the Mother of Special Forces), it's kinda hard to blame him for what he did.